spacetelescope/slitlessutils/docs/background.rst

 .. _backgroundexample:
 .. figure:: images/acs_g800l.png
    :align: center
-   :alt: Example master sky image for HST/ACS G800L.
+   :alt: Example global-sky image for HST/ACS G800L.

-   The smoothed master sky image for the Advanced Camera for Surveys (ACS) G800L grating.
+   The smoothed global-sky image for the Advanced Camera for Surveys (ACS) G800L grating.

-Master Sky Subtraction
+Global-Sky Subtraction
 ----------------------

-Given the issues inherent in the sky background for wide-field slitless spectroscopy summarized above, the canonical approach to separating this signal from the astrophysical sources of interest is the use of a :term:`master-sky image`.
+Given the issues inherent in the sky background for wide-field slitless spectroscopy summarized above, the canonical approach to separating this signal from the astrophysical sources of interest is the use of a :term:`global-sky image`.
 Here many science and calibration exposures have been combined in a way to remove the sources, and provide a clean image of the sky background.
 Therefore the present task is to scale this sky image such that it matches the sky pixels in a :math:`{\chi}^2`-sense.
 For a single sky image, this multiplicative scaling is given by:

 .. math::
    \alpha = \frac{\sum_{x,y} w_{x,y}\,S_{x,y}\,B_{x,y}}{\sum_{x,y} w_{x,y}\,B_{x,y}\,B_{x,y}}

-where :math:`(x,y)` refer to the WFSS-image pixel positions, :math:`w_{x,y}`, :math:`I_{x,y}`, and :math:`B_{x,y}` represent the pixel weights (more on this below), wide-field slitless image, and master-sky image, respectively.
+where :math:`(x,y)` refer to the WFSS-image pixel positions, :math:`w_{x,y}`, :math:`I_{x,y}`, and :math:`B_{x,y}` represent the pixel weights (more on this below), wide-field slitless image, and global-sky image, respectively.
 Therefore sky-subtracted slitless image will be given by

 .. math::
    B'_{x,y} = \alpha\,B_{x,y}.